Danceworks Information Page

-Information for these performances can be found on the website later in the year.
+Information for these performances can be found on the website and is updated as it becomes available.

 Once you are in the portal it will only show classes available for your child's age making it much easier to decide what class to choose.

-After many years of watching children trial classes I thought I would share with you some reflections, observations and tips on preparing to trial a class.
+After many years of watching children trial classes we thought we would share with you some reflections, observations and tips on preparing to trial a class.

 Year after year we see children arrive to class for a trial, they walk in and see the studio, all the other children and their parents, the barres, the mirrors and all the wide space and suddenly freeze.

 Unfortunately for some that is the end.
 Sadly some leave before the class has even finished so we don’t get the chance to assure them that this is a completely natural reaction.
 Instead they leave embarrassed, often grumpy and with a child screaming and think that dancing isn't for their child.